-One year A level courses often open new educational doors for students and lead to places at first choice universities.
+One year A level courses often open new educational doors for students and lead to places at first choice universities, including Oxbridge and the G5.
 These accelerated pathways suit both those with a history of academic high achievement and those needing to change direction.

 Mature students and non Science graduates sometimes take one year A level courses at RIC if they need key subjects for their chosen university course such as A level Chemistry for Medicine and Vet Science.

 The advantage of one year A level courses for UK students transferring directly into our year 13 is that it allows them to play catch up, revise the first year of A level comprehensively alongside the second year material and still complete their sixth form within the standard two year period and aim for a good university.

 One of RIC’s recent star performers was Arielle whose results of A*A*A (English Literature, History of Art and Philosophy) were achieved after only 9 months of study and won her a place at Oxford University to study Psychology at St Catharine’s College.

 As someone with dyslexia, studying English at a top university seemed like quite a long shot.
 I am delighted to be going to Exeter and couldn’t have done it without Rochester Independent College.

 1 Year A level Success 2018